johaGL/DIMet/README.md

 * `max_m_species` : in the case of isotopologues the maximal n+x species to be subjected to comparison
 * `which_test` : we support currently the parametric t-test "Tt" and the non-parametric Wilcoxon-Mann-Whitney test "MW".
 By default, we apply Benjamini-Hochberg procedure to correct for multiple testing.
-* `technical_toexclude` : optional, just if any internal technical molecule remains which was not excluded before

 * `newcateg` : column that is a combination of 2 or more metadata categories.
 	The new category thus generated, is ready for comparison to its counterpart/opposite, example :